 H-1B Visas for Physicians

 H-1B visas are a popular avenue for physicians hoping to practice in the United States.
-In order to get approved for an H-1B visa a physician, you must have an existing job offer for full-time employment with a US employer such as a hospital, university, clinic, a doctor’s office, or assisted living community.
+In order to get approved for an H-1B visa as a physician, you must have an existing job offer for full-time employment with a US employment provider such as a hospital, university, clinic, a doctor’s office, or assisted living community.

 Additionally, you must have already completed your medical degree from either a US based school, or an acceptable school in a foreign country.
 You will need to apply for, and receive, your medical license for the state in which you plan on working too.
 Finally, you need to complete either the United States Medical Licensing Examination (parts I, II and III) or be eligible for the limited exceptions to this requirement (see below).